Dream-Falls/Capstone_Summer_Analytics/README.md

 ## Model

 * **Type:** LLM-2 (Large Language Model)
-* **Fine-tuning:** The LLM-2 is fine-tuned on the `tsp1718/llama-2-customer-support` dataset to enhance its ability to understand and respond to customer support queries.
+* **Fine-tuning:** The LLM-2 is fine-tuned on the `tsp1718/customer-support-llama2-1k-only-text` dataset to enhance its ability to understand and respond to customer support queries.
+* After fine tuning the model `tsp1718/llama-2-customer-support` is available on hugging face.